Angelina Rodriguez: Aftermath

 Rodriguez was awarded a new sentencing hearing in 2010 but was re-sentenced to death in November 2010.
-Her most recent appeal was denied by the Supreme Court of California in February 2014.
-Rodriguez remains on death row at the Central California Women's Facility in Chowchilla, California.
-However, she is planning to appeal her case to the United States Supreme Court.
+She was later yet again awarded a new sentencing hearing in 2024 based on the claim of ineffective assistance from her attorney.
+This time the district attorney declined to seek the death penalty and she was subsequently resentenced to life in prison without the possibility of parole.

 Media

 The murder of Frank Rodriguez has been profiled on several television shows, including North Mission Road on truTV, Deadly Women and Happily Never After on Investigation Discovery, Snapped on the Oxygen Network, and It Takes a Killer on Escape TV.
-The crime was featured on an episode of NBC's Dateline, titled "The Devil in Disguise".
+The crime was featured in an episode of NBC's Dateline by journalist Josh Mankiewicz, titled "The Devil in Disguise".

 Published in February 2016, the book A Taste for Murder, written by Burl Barer and Frank C. Girardot, covers the details of the crimes committed by Rodriguez.

+Published on March 14, 2025, her case was covered in a MrBallen podcast entitled "The Sleuth".